armBookCodeExamples/Erratum/Chapter7/Readme.md

 ---

+### Example 7.3

+The objective might be changed from:

+> Introduce the reading of a PIR sensor using interrupts.

+To:

+> Introduce the reading of a PIR sensor using interrupts, configure different interrupts associated with the same signal, disable an interrupt service routine using program code.

+---

 ### Code 7.18

 Code 7.18 is already explained using Figure 7.11 and the text in pages 322 to 324, however a more detailed explanation will be included here soon.